Renwar-P/join-bjj/README.md

 # Join BJJ

 Have you ever thought about how you would handle a stressful situation?
-Have you ever had a fullgrown man trying his best to either break your arm or to chooke you?
+Have you ever had a full grown man trying his best to either break your arm or to chooke you?
 Learning to deal with extreme pressure will help you to thrive in many aspects of life.
-The goal of this website is to make people step out of their comfort zone, join the fastest growing combatsport in the world and build som muscles.
+The goal of this website is to make people step out of their comfort zone, join the fastest growing combat sport in the world and at the same time build som muscles.

 In the process you will evolve as a person and new avenues in life will open up.
 If you have never tried BJJ than consider this a call to come to the club and experience it first hand.
 You will not be disappointed.